 Nutrition: Obesity, inadequate physical activity and poor oral health are the three major health problems that children are facing today.
-Head Start encourages good nutrition, physical activity and proper oral health in the daily curriculum as mandated by the Head Start Program Performance Standards (1304.21, 1304.22 and 1304.23) and in order to obtain positive child outcomes.
+Head Start encourages good nutrition, physical activity and proper oral health in the daily curriculum as mandated by the Head Start Program Performance Standards in order to obtain positive child outcomes.

 The nutrition program focuses on the importance of providing children with nourishing food and opportunities to promote their intellectual and social development.
 Parents play an important role in their children's nutrition.
 Head Start provides and offers nutrition education activities to parents, staff and child care providers to enhance nutrition skills and build interest.

-Fairfax County Early Head Start and Head Start program provides nutritious meals that follow the United States Department of Agriculture (USDA) Child Adult Care Food Program (CACFP) guidelines.
+Fairfax County Early Head Start and Head Start program provides nutritious meals that follow the U.S. Department of Agriculture (USDA) Child Adult Care Food Program (CACFP) guidelines.
 Providing nutritious meals to children is a fundamental Head Start service.

 CACFP